caseyanderson/physcpu1/_posts/labs/2020-03-26-couting-button-presses.md

     sleep_ms(20)
 ```

-Take a moment to **run and use** `button_counter_basic.py` while asking the following question: can I reliably press the button and get only one `Button pressed!` message?
+Take a moment to **run and use** `button_counter_basic.py` while asking the following question: can I reliably press the button and only add 1 to `counter`?
 Try it!

 ![]({{site.url}}/assets/button_test_two_fail.png)

-Again, no matter how hard I try I cannot help but trigger multiple messages with this kind of structure.
+Again, no matter how hard I try I cannot help but send repeated triggers with this kind of structure.

 ## button_press_once.py

-In the next example we use a more complex `if` structure to identify a button press: we check to see if the button is currently pressed **and** if the current value of the button is different than the previous value (`prev_val`).
+In the next example we use a more complex `if` structure to identify a button press: we check to see `if` the button is currently pressed **and** `if` the current value of the button is different than the previous value (`prev_val`).
 Send the following example to your `ESP32`.

 ### Code